lluecke/dod2k/docs/tutorial/.ipynb_checkpoints/duplicate-checkpoint.md

 **Notebook:** [`dup_removal.ipynb`](../notebooks/dup_removal.ipynb)

-This notebook removes duplicates based on decisions from Step 2.
+This notebook removes duplicates based on the operator's previous decisions (see Step 2).

 <!-- This interactive notebook (`dup_removal.ipynb`) removes the duplicates flagged in `dup_detection.ipynb`, following the decisions made in `dup_decision.ipynb`.
 The decisions include
 - removal of redundant duplicates